magic-wormhole/magic-wormhole.rs/README.md

 ## Getting started

 If you want to toy with the CLI, `cargo run -- --help` will get you started.
-The code sits in `./cli/src/bin`.
+The code sits in `./cli/src`.
+For more instructions see [cli/README.md](cli/README.md).

 If you'd like to use Wormhole in your application, `cargo doc --open` will tell you how to use it.
 There aren't any hosted docs at the moment.